MegavexNetwork/scoreboard-library/README.md

 ### Component sidebars

-You can use `SidebarComponent`s to declaratively design sidebars.
+Component sidebars are an abstraction over the low-level `Sidebar`.
+They allow you to design sidebars in a clean way.
 Here's how you create a `SidebarComponent` with a static line:
 ```java
 SidebarComponent staticLine = SidebarComponent.staticLine(Component.text("A static line"));
 ```